 From Albuquerque International Sunport Airport

 Take Sunport Boulevard, I-25 North, and Lead Ave SE to 4th Street SW.
 Follow 4th Street SW to Tijeras Ave NW.
-The hotel is on your right.
+Hotel is on your right.

 Car rental customer service counters and ready/return lots are located at: